-In 1999, a brand new private freight railway was opened, considerably shortening the distance between the industrial and mining centres of South Africa and those of Zimbabwe.
+In 1999, a new private freight railway was opened, the Beitbridge Bulawayo Railway, considerably shortening the distance between the industrial and mining centres of South Africa and those of Zimbabwe.

-The Zimbabwe network has international connections with South Africa, Moçambique, Botswana and Zambia.
-The connection with Moçambique is believed to be out of use.
-All the other connections are believed to carry at least some freight traffic.
-Apart from a tourist service crossing the Victoria Falls bridge, the only regular international passenger service is jointly operated with Botswana Railways and runs 3 times per week between Bulawayo and Francistown, Botswana.
-However, there are also a number of luxury cruise trains that use the international connections en route from South Africa to Victoria Falls.
+The Zimbabwe network has international connections for freight with South Africa, Moçambique, Botswana and Zambia.
+Apart from a local tourist service and various long distance luxury cruise trains crossing the Victoria Falls bridge, the only regular international passenger service is jointly operated with Botswana Railways and runs 3 times per week between Bulawayo and Francistown, Botswana.

 Photo image source unknown